dylan-park/ClipboardBuddy/README.md

 The primary use-cases I see from this project include (but are not limited to):
 - Removing tracking/affiliate query strings from known URLs
 - Modifying links from Twitter, YouTube, etc, to utilize web services that better display their content (like TwitFix)
-- Redacting known common information from your clipboard
+- Redacting known personal information from your clipboard
 - Managing a local history of clipboard items

 ## Usage